TaridWong/Digital-CV/README.md

 ## 🛠️ NON-ACADEMIC WORK EXPERIENCE

-  - **Student employee for program evaluation** (2022), The Evaluation group, Audit and Evaluation Branch, Canadian Food Inspection Agency (CFIA), Ottawa, ON, Canada.
+  - **Student employee for program evaluation** (2022-Present), The Evaluation group, Audit and Evaluation Branch, Canadian Food Inspection Agency (CFIA), Ottawa, ON, Canada.
     -  Conducted research on evaluation-related topics
     -  Conducted evaluation interviews
     -  Summarize, analyze, interpret and evaluate data from evaluation activities
     -  Participated in the identification of issues for root causes and effects
     -  Participated in the formulation of conclusions/recommendations and communication
-    -  Prepared and maintained written evaluation report
+    -  Prepared and maintained written evaluation report  <br>
-    -  Trained as a professional assistance in standardized exams for test-takers with accommodation needs  <br>

   - **Test taker assistance for GED exams** (2021), Universal Exam Solution, Edmonton, AB, Canada.
     -  Trained as a professional assistance in standardized exams for test-takers with accommodation needs  <br>